A Tale of the Snow Queen

 clothes had turned to rags, and her fingers still bled every day.
 But she had a home, and someone with whom to

 share it.
-And she was grateful.
+For these things, she was grateful.
 Until, one day, a hot wind blew, carrying

 with it tiny cinders.
 Sparks flew and